MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-networking-china.md

 For enterprises with global Office 365 tenants and a corporate presence in China, Office 365 client performance for China-based users can be complicated by factors unique to China's internet architecture and regulatory policies.

 China has a private internet that is distinct from the global public internet.
-China ISPs have offshore connections to the global public Internet that go through a set of network devices commonly referred to as the Great Firewall (GFW), which subjects traffic to packet inspection, DNS blocking and connection termination.
+China ISPs have offshore connections to the global public Internet that go through perimeter devices which commonly introduce cross-border network congestion.
 This can have a detrimental effect on the performance of network services that are sensitive to latency and packet loss, including Office 365 services such as Teams, Skype for Business and client features such as collaborative editing.

 Many enterprises with global Office 365 tenants and users in China have implemented private networks or SD-WANs that carry corporate network traffic between China branch office locations and offshore interconnects in locations such as Hong Kong and Singapore.
-This kind of private network mitigates the bandwidth, latency and packet loss issues that can be caused by transiting China's internet edge and the GFW.
+This kind of private network mitigates the bandwidth, latency and packet loss issues that can be caused by transiting China's internet edge.

 Enterprise users in China who connect to global Office 365 tenants from remote locations such as homes, coffee shops and hotels may therefore experience relatively poor performance if their Office 365 connectivity must transit China's internet edge.
 These users face several issues:

-- The primary issue is high network congestion/packet loss on the offshore links and GFW.
+- The primary issue is high network congestion/packet loss on common offshore networks
-- The secondary issue is the high packet latency due to complex routing within China carriers.
+- The secondary issue is the high packet latency due to complex routing within China carriers
-- Finally, last mile ISP performance can increase congestion/packet loss as well as packet latency.
+- Finally, last mile ISP performance can increase congestion/packet loss as well as packet latency

 ## Best practices for global Office 365 connectivity from China